percona/k8spsmdb-docs/docs/sharding.md

 in a similar way.
 Please take into account that having more than one replica set is possible only with the sharding turned on.

+!!! note

+    To remove a shard with the Operator you must first delete all application (non-system) collections from this shard.

 ## Checking connectivity to sharded and non-sharded cluster

 With sharding turned on, you have `mongos` service as an entry point to access